Norah Chambers

-Norah Chambers (nee Margaret Constance Norah Hope; 1905–1989) was a Singaporean-born British chorale conductor and prisoner of war during World War II.
+Norah Chambers (née Margaret Constance Norah Hope; 1905–1989) was a British chorale conductor.

-Biography
+Early life and education

 Chambers was born Margaret Constance Norah Hope to engineer James Laidlaw Hope and Margaret Annie Ogilvie Mitchell in 1905, Singapore.
 She was sent to boarding school in Aylesbury, England and went on to attend the Royal Academy of Music, London.
 Chambers studied piano, the violin, and chamber music.

+Career

-She went on to perform with the Royal Academy of Music orchestra under Sir Henry Wood.
+Chambers performed with the Royal Academy of Music orchestra under Sir Henry Wood.

+In 1943, Chambers founded a vocal orchestra with Margaret Dryburgh, writing out the music from memory.